ValerioS05/pj2Quizzer/README.md

       - To end with the results function, displaying the overall performance.
 #### Scripts note
 - Both pages are heavily commented , the script is presented with a general comment if a function.
 - All the content of functions or others small bites of code are followed by comment on the right hand side of the page.
-This made the development of my project stable and help me to keep track and understand what the script was created for and how it`s purpose.
+This made the development of my project stable and help me to keep track and understand what the script was created for and it`s purpose.
+---
 ## Usage

 - At first we have the landing page where we can insert our `username`.